ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

 5.  **Awards**: state anything remarkable that earned you a prize.
 It might be an award travel granted by your high school, some honorable mention for your thesis, etc. Even a *cum laude* mark for your thesis might be considered an award.
 If you have nothing to list here, please **don't** include an empty “Awards” section in your CV.
 (Yes, I've seen this!)

-6.  **Publications**: include your bachelor and master theses (title and date), as any paper that included your name in the list of authors.
+6.  **Publications**: include your bachelor and master theses (title and date), as well as any paper that includes your name in the list of authors.

 7.  **Conferences**: here you should list any conference you attended.
     If there are none, skip this section.